Neck Pain Treatment Guide

 Medicine may be over the counter or by prescription for pain or muscle relaxation.
 Ibuprofen is an example of an anti-inflammatory that is used for pain.
 When seeing your doctor, there are many neck pain medications he or she may prescribe.

-Massage is a relaxing method used for pain relief and is effective for short term relief.
+Massage is a relaxing method used for neck pain treatment and is effective for short term relief.
 In general, massage from top of the muscle down the neck.
 You can see a professional for massage and they use numerous specific and general techniques that are often used in sequence, such as effleurage (stroking), petrissage (kneading), and percussion.
 It may be the earliest and most primitive tool to improve pain.
 The most ancient references to the use of massage come from China (around 2700 BC).
 With the popularity of massage therapy in the world, common types of massage therapy include Swedish massage, Shiatsu, Rolfing, Reflexology, Myofascial Release, and Craniosacral Therapy.

 Therapy for Neck Pain

 You may see a Physical Therapist or Chiropractor that use some of these therapies for neck pain treatment.

 - Heat – Special heating pads may be applied. deep heating machines like ultrasound or diathermy can provide heeat in deeper structures than hot packs.